KevinArmbruster/AutoML-Information-Needs/workshop/Example.md

 ## Solution
 *Describe what specific information you collect to achieve your goal.
-Please also describe how you collect the needed information.*
+Please also describe how you aquire the needed information.*

 I use all hyperparameters in a few low-fidelity runs to gauge which hyperparameters are the most important.
 I already know from experience that the learning rate and batch size are important so I leave those during initial search on the default value.